-also point out the close relationship of the Church with the Jews."
+The late Cardinal Meyer of Chicago stated that "it is not enough for the Church to deplore any injustices against the Jewish people.
+It must also point out the close relationship of the Church with the Jews."
 Cardinal Meyer pointed out that St. Thomas Aquinas taught that the Jews were not guilty of deicide.

 Cardinal Ritter of St. Louis said that the declaration would repair injustices of past centuries.
-He said that it is often assumed that God abandoned the Jews, and the Jews were rightly to be accused of condemnation of Jesus.
+He said that it is often assumed that God abandoned the Jews, and the Jews were rightly to be accused of condemnation by Jesus.
 Now he said an opportunity had been offered to remedy these errors and to remove these injustices.
 Referring to the passage that spoke of the "reunion" of the Jews with the Church, Cardinal Ritter said it sounds as if the Church envisions conversion of the Jewish people.
 He pointed out that the text did not speak of the Moslems, Hindus and Protestants in the same respect.
 Therefore he suggested that the final text find less offensive wording and include a paragraph expressing the biblical hope of the union of all men at the end of days.